firebird631/siis/doc/bugs.md

 allow to have until 200 stream per web-socket connection, but there is some stream connection loss below this limit. it works with less than 100 markets, trying to go above could be a problem.

+**Error during placement of a sell order** : It is better to always have a sufficient amount of BNB tokens to pay commissions with.
+Binance use free (not in order) BNB tokens to pay commissions with a lower rate and the management is simpler for the bot.
+It you do not have enough BNB buy order will take on asset balance and sell order on quote balance.
+SiiS try to translate as possible the amount, but it is strongly recommended to use BNB tokens to avoid issues.

 ### IG related ###

 **IG candle limit 10k reached** : Do the maths, how many markets do you want to initiate, to fetch, how many candles history you will need,